 Ohio has a general theft statute that applies to all sorts of property, including motor vehicles.

 In Ohio, a person commits the crime of theft when they take or exert control over another’s property with the intent to deprive the owner of the property, and the person:

-(Ohio Rev. Code Ann. § 2913.02.)
-For example, a person who forces entry into someone else’s car and drives away without the owner’s permission has committed car theft, as has a man who convinces a person to let him use the person’s car due to an emergency, and drives away when in fact there is no emergency.
-Usually, the prosecutor can prove that the defendant intended to deprive the owner of the vehicle by relying on the circumstances of the crime, without showing exactly what the defendant was thinking.
+For example, a person who forces entry into someone else’s car and drives away without the owner’s permission has committed car theft.
+An offender also commits theft by tricking someone into letting them take their car, say by making up an emergency and driving away.
+Usually, the prosecutor can prove that the defendant intended to deprive the owner of the vehicle by relying on the circumstances of the crime, even without showing exactly what the defendant was thinking.

-Theft of a motor vehicle is a felony of the fourth degree, punishable by six to 18 months in prison and a fine of up to $5,000.
-If a person fails to return a rental car, the court can also order the defendant to pay restitution (repayment) to the car’s owner either for any damages sustained to the car or for any financial losses, such as loss of revenue, suffered due to the theft.
-(Ohio Rev. Code Ann. § 2913.02.)
+A person who steals a motor vehicle is guilty of a fourth-degree felony, punishable by six to 18 months of incarceration and a fine of up to $5,000.
+If the theft involves a person failing to return a rental car, the court can also order the defendant to pay restitution (repayment) to the car’s owner either for any damages sustained to the car or for any financial losses, such as loss of revenue.

 A conviction for any crime, including joyriding, carjacking, or auto theft, can result in serious penalties, such as time in jail or prison, a fine, and a lasting criminal record.
 If you are charged with a crime, you should always talk to a local criminal defense attorney before making any statements to police.
-An experienced Ohio criminal defense attorney can tell you what to expect in court and how to protect your rights and obtain the best possible outcome in your case.
+An experienced Ohio criminal defense attorney can tell you what to expect in court, protect your rights, and help obtain the best possible outcome in your case.